micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - sequential processing of callbacks
 - data synchronization with LET semantics

-#### Software design patterns in mobile robotics
+#### Sense-plan-act pipeline in robotics

-In this section we describe common software design patterns which are used in mobile robotics to achieve deterministic behavior.
+Now we describe common software design patterns which are used in mobile robotics to achieve deterministic behavior.
 For each design pattern we describe the concept and the derived requirements for a deterministic Executor.

-##### Sense-plan-act pipeline

 Concept:

 A common design paradigm in mobile robotics is a control loop, consisting of several phases: A sensing phase to aquire sensor data, a plan phase for localization and path planning and an actuation-phase to steer the mobile robot.
 Of course, more phases are possible, here these three phases shall serve as an example.
 Such a processing pipeline is shown in Figure 4.